 — Andy Taylor (@StadiumAndy) February 2, 2014

-If you’re paying attention at home…three of four teams who reached the Davis Cup Semifinals last year were bounced in the first round this weekend: Canada, Serbia and Argentina.
+Three of four teams who reached the Davis Cup Semifinals last year were bounced in the first round this weekend: Canada, Serbia and Argentina.
 Still in the hunt?
 Tomas Berdych and Radek Stepanek of the Czech Republic, two-time defending Davis Cup Champions.
-The World Group Playoffs, the weekend following the US Open, will be packed with Davis Cup powerhouses battling simply to stay in the World Group for 2015…
+The World Group Playoffs, the weekend following the US Open, will be packed with Davis Cup powerhouses battling to simply stay in the World Group for 2015…